-English is a core subject taught throughout Key stage three up to GCSE, after which students are able to choose to continue with their studies at AS and A Level.
+English is a core subject taught throughout Key Stage 3 up to GCSE, after which students are able to choose to continue with their studies at AS and A Level.
 The programmes of study are:

 - English (KS3)